mariadb-corporation/libmarias3/docs/contributors/github.rst

 .. code-block:: bash

    git checkout master
-   git pull --ff-only remote master git push
+   git pull --ff-only upstream master git push

 You can then create a branch from master to work on: